Handball World Men Championship Overview

 - Near-Live interactions for sponsors with their audience.

-After selecting Newsbridge for its live newsroom in the cloud proposal with stream-processing technology, live-clipping and user-centric interfaces, the solution allowed teams to produce content reactively in an efficient and unprecedented manner.
+In the end, the committee selected Newsbridge for its live newsroom in the cloud proposal.
+They were equally impressed with the stream-processing technology, live-clipping and user-centric interfaces.
+The interface allowed teams to produce content reactively in an efficient and unprecedented manner.

-Before the tournament ended, the content production teams started working on their assets, sharing them with the public, press and partners as needed.
+Before the tournament ended, the content production teams already had a leg in the door.
+They were able to start working on their assets, sharing them with the public, press and partners as needed.

 This live-clipping capability and immediate access to and sharing of content opened the gate to an entirely new world of content production for users in attendance.